-In addition to identifying new donors and securing additional current use and endowment gifts, the national and global financial and investment markets are expected to be significant factors affecting the Foundation's Statement of Net Position and overall financial health.
+In addition to identifying new donors and securing additional current use and endowment gifts for the upcoming comprehensive fundraising campaign, the national and global financial and investment markets will continue to be significant factors affecting the Foundation's Statement of Net Position and overall financial health.
 The Foundation applies diversification to its endowment investments and maintains a long-term focus to achieve competitive returns while hedging against market uncertainty.
+The Foundation's Board, Committee and staff employ what they believe to be sound fiscal management, contributing to strong results over time and stability in its financial health.